jasonstubblefield/installer_aws_solr/README.md

 Update the inventory file with the public IP address from the AWS server you spun up.

-Install Solr with Ansible:
+Install Solr with Ansible *this can take 5-10 minutes on smaller instances:

 `ansible-playbook -i inventory ./install_solr_ubuntu.yml`

-Use an SSL tunnel to see the solr dashboard:
+Use an SSL tunnel to see the Solr dashboard:

 `ssh -i "Solr.pem" ubuntu@ec2-1-2-3-4.compute-1.amazonaws.com -L 8984:localhost:8983`